 Kligler, et al. v.
 Healey, et al.

-On October 24, 2016, Roger Kligler and Alan Steinbach, M.D., a physician who would be willing to write prescriptions for medical aid in dying but fears prosecution (“Plaintiffs”), filed a Complaint with the Superior Court of Suffolk County, Massachusetts, seeking a judicial declaration that medical aid in dying is not criminal in Massachusetts, and if it is prohibited under common law, the prosecution of any physician providing medical aid in dying should be found unconstitutional.
+On October 24, 2016, Roger Kligler and Alan Steinbach, M.D., a physician who would be willing to write prescriptions for medical aid in dying but fears prosecution (“Plaintiffs”), Complaint with the Superior Court of Suffolk County, Massachusetts, seeking a judicial declaration that medical aid in dying is not criminal in Massachusetts, and if it is prohibited under common law, the prosecution of any physician providing medical aid in dying should be found unconstitutional.
 On November 6, 2018, we filed a Motion for Partial Summary Judgment, arguing that plaintiffs have standing to bring the lawsuit, terminal patients seeking access to medical aid in dying should not be treated differently from terminal patients who receive terminal sedation from their physicians, there is no threat of harm to third parties if medical aid in dying were allowed, and that Massachusetts’ free speech laws protect the right to discuss medical aid in dying.

 We expect several motions to be filed in the next few months and once fully briefed, the matter will be heard before the court.
 At this time Roger had fortunately been responding well to treatment, but he still wants the option of medical aid in dying to be available if his condition should take a sudden turn for the worse.